DG8AB/valley312/README.md

     *   `STRIPE_PUBLISHABLE_KEY`: Set its value to your actual Stripe Publishable Key (`pk_live_...` or `pk_test_...`).

     Ensure these are configured for the correct environments (e.g., Development, Preview, Production).
+    The serverless function (`api/create-checkout-session.js`) will now return a `500` error with a specific message if `STRIPE_SECRET_KEY` is not correctly configured in your Vercel environment.

 ### 3. **CRITICAL: Update `donate.html` (Client-Side)**